henry-luo/mark/docs/mark-syntax.md

 ## 2. Mark Pragma

-Mark pragma, it is a sequence of characters enclosed in '{' and '}', as long as it is not a valid JSON or Mark object.
+Mark pragma, it is a sequence of characters enclosed in '{' and '}'.
+It is must not be a valid JSON or Mark object.
 It can contain any character in it except '{', '}', ':' and ';', which need to be escaped using backslash '\'.

 ```BNF
 mark_pragma ::= '{' pragma_escape | pchar_no_brace_colon+ '}'